dotnet/machinelearning/.github/ISSUE_TEMPLATE/report-a-bug.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots, Code, Sample Projects**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots, code snippets, or sample projects to help explain your problem.

 **Additional context**
 Add any other context about the problem here.